-Gov. Kathy Hochul signed the Comprehensive Insurance Disclosure Act (S.7052/A.8041) into law last week.
-The new law requires the defendants in civil lawsuits to provide plaintiffs with complete information for any insurance policy through which a judgment could be satisfied early in civil proceedings.
+Gov. Kathy Hochul signed S.7882-A last week, which adds chapter amendments to the Comprehensive Insurance Disclosure Act (S.7052/A.8041), and amends the law to remove insurance applications from the list of insurance documents required to be turned over during civil proceedings.
+The CIDA—which Hochul signed last year—requires defendants in civil lawsuits to provide plaintiffs with complete information for any insurance policy through which a judgment could be satisfied early in civil proceedings.

 Impact on agents

 This law should have minimal impact on insurance producers.
 Most of the insurance information required to be disclosed by this law already is disclosed in civil lawsuits routinely.
 Now, the disclosure of the information will occur earlier in the civil proceedings and without attorneys needing to ask for it.
-Disclosure will be the responsibility of the policyholder and their insurance carrier.
+Disclosure will be the responsibility of policyholders and their insurance carriers.